-The NYSE expects any listed company to release quickly any information that might reasonably be expected to materially affect the market for its securities.
-In addition, a listed company should act promptly to dispel any unfounded rumors that produce unusual market activity or price variations.67
+The NYSE requires that any listed company promptly notify the public of any information that it might reasonably expect to materially affect the market for its securities.
+A listed company should also act promptly to counter any unsubstantiated stories that produce unusual market activity or price variations.68

-When announcement of a material event or a statement dealing with a rumor is made between 7:00 a.m. to 4:00 p.m.
-Eastern Standard Time, the issuer's NYSE representative should be notified by telephone at least 10 minutes before the announcement is released to the news media.
-Furthermore, if the announcement will be made in writing, the issuer must provide the text of the announcement to the NYSE at least 10 minutes prior to releasing the announcement.
-This will allow the NYSE to determine if a trading halt should be imposed.68
+If the company will announce a material event or make a statement regarding a rumor between 7:00 a.m. and 4:00 p.m.
+Eastern Standard Time, it must notify the NYSE by telephone at least 10 minutes before it releases the announcement.
+The company must also provide the text of any written announcement to the NYSE at least 10 minutes prior to releasing the announcement.
+This will allow the NYSE to determine if a trading halt should be imposed.69